 In late 1959, Conklin advertised

-At the end of 1960, Conklin indicated to Kennywood Park that two of the rides would be available for 1961.
+At the end of 1960, Conklin indicated in a letter to Kennywood Park that two of the rides would be available for 1961.

 This firm, headed by Mack Duce, began advertising wild mouse rides beginning in 1959: